-Insert 4mm Allen key to adjust the vent height within the frame and the vent to frame compression.
+Insert 4mm A/F Allen key to adjust the vent height with the frame and the vent to frame compression.

 As the Allen key is turned clockwise clicks are felt and the vent will rise.
-When the correct height has been reached, the compression should be adjusted left or right clicks.
-The compression gap should be set to 3mm.
-To lower the the vent, turn anti-cllockwise and repeat the steps.
+When the correct height has been reached the compression gap should be set at 3mm.
+To lower the vent turn anti clockwise and repeat the steps.

-• Note: Adjusting the hinges will not compensate for a door aperture and frame that are out of square.
-If the diagonal measurements shown vary by more than 5mm or the width measurements vary the RPH should be levelled or the frame installation corrected.
+1 Note: Adjusting the hinges will not compensate for a door aperture and frame that are out of square.
+If The Diagonal measurements shown vary by more than 5mm or the width measurements vary the Holiday Home should be levelled or the frame installation corrected.
 The hinges can then be used to fine tune the door operation.
-Any adjustment should normally be made to all hinges; otherwise the door vent could become twisted
+Any adjustment should normally be made to all hinges; otherwise the door vent could become twisted.